 LAB WORK, IMMUNIZATIONS AND SATURDAY FHO APPOINTMENTS ARE NO LONGER DONE ON A WALK IN BASIS.
 PATIENTS MUST CALL TO BOOK AN APPOINTMENT TO BE SEEN.
 DO NOT COME INTO THE CLINIC WITHOUT AN APPOINTMENT.
-OUR WAITING ROOM WILL BE CLOSED.

 IF YOU HAVE AN EXISTING APPOINTMENT, OUR OFFICE MAY CONTACT YOU TO ARRANGE FOR A VIRTUAL VISIT BY TELEPHONE INSTEAD OF IN-PERSON.
 IF YOU CALL TO BOOK A NEW APPOINTMENT, OUR OFFICE WILL ARRANGE FOR A VIRTUAL (PHONE) VISIT.

-Our physicians are not accepting new patients at the present time.
+Our family physicians are not accepting new patients at the present time.
 We are accepting patients on to a wait list.

 ActiveCare family physicians are members of a FHO (Family Health Organization) which allows our enrolled patients access to THAS (Telephone Health Advisory Service).This service is available to FHO patients when our clinic is not open.
 You will be connected to a nurse who will ask a series of questions to assess your health concerns and be provided with health care advice so that you can manage your care at home or be advised to see your doctor or nurse practitioner within a few days.
 In some cases, the nurse will contact an on-call doctor to discuss your symptoms and determine the most appropriate course of action, or the nurse may advise you to go to the nearest emergency department.
 With your consent, the nurse will send information to your health care provider about your call to the T.H.A.S.
 THAS can be reached at 1-866-553-7205.